18F/handbook/docs/engineering/drupal-site-building.md

 #### When to use

 * When you have a pretty clear understanding about what you want to display.
-* When you’ve gone through a formal design phase.
+* When you've gone through a formal design phase.

 #### When to avoid